Erallie/diarian/README.md

 	- Currently, the existing note is left untouched, and the new entry is not inserted.
 ## Excluded features
 Since this plugin started as a project for my own personal use, there are features present in [Diarium](https://diariumapp.com/) that I do *not* plan on including in this plugin:
-- The ability to import tracker data from [Diarium](https://diariumapp.com/).
 - The following views from [Diarium](https://diariumapp.com/):
 	- The **Timeline** view
 	- The **Map** view